Julie789/Team3Inquisitors/ProjectWorkPlan.md

 * Meeting notes will be shared after every meeting with the Client.
 * Google Drive will be used to collaborate on documents among the team.
 * Final documents will be submitted on Canvas.

+_I, Swetha Byluppala, have reviewed this work and agree that it is ready for submission._